geb/geb/doc/manual/src/chapters/030-navigator.md

     $("form").genres = [1, 4, 5]                  // first, fourth and fifth options selected by their value attributes
     $("form").genres = ["Alt folk", "Hair metal"] // first and last options selected by their text
     $("form").genres = []                         // all options un-selected

+If the collection being assigned contains a value that does not match the value or text of any options, an `IllegalArgumentException` will be thrown.

 #### checkbox